-- mg/L milligrams per liter or one part per million corresponds to one minute in two years or a single penny in \$10,000. - ug/L micrograms per liter or one part per billion corresponds to one minute in 2,000 years or one penny in \$10,000,000. - PCi/L picocuries per liter is a measure of the radioactivity in the water. - NTU nephelometric turbidity units is a measure of the clarity of the water.
+- AL- Action level, the concentration of a contaminant which, if exceeded, triggers treatment of the requirements which a water system must follow - ppm one part per million or milligrams per liter corresponds to one minute in two years or a single penny in \$10,000. - ppb one part per billion or micrograms per liter corresponds to one minute in 2,000 years or one penny in \$10,000,000. - NTU nephelometric turbidity units is a measure of the clarity of the water.
 Turbidity in excess of 5 NTU is just noticeable to the average person. - TT treatment technique is a required process intended to reduce the level of a contaminant in drinking water. - MCL maximum contaminant level is the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as are feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as are feasible using the best available treatment technology. - MCLG maximum contaminant level goal is the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - RAA Running annual average.